Is Taroko Gorge Open? What to Know for Visiting in 2026

 I’ll give you the short answer first, then go into all the details below it, including how to drive Highway 8 through the gorge and Highway 9 up the coast, which attractions might reopen when, and several alternative routes with similar scenery to Taroko Gorge.

-You can also see my more general guide to visiting Taroko Gorge here.
+You can also see my more general guide to visiting Taroko Gorge, Taiwan’s other national parks, and my running list of places in Taiwan that are currently closed.

 View looking up Taroko Gorge, with gray river to the below right and a narrow car road passing below cliffs on the left